 For further information on implants, please visit our breast implants page.

-Recovery after Breast Lift with Implants Surgery
+Recovery after Breast Lift with Implants (Augmentation Mastopexy) Surgery

 You will be given specific post-operative instructions to follow after your surgery.
 It is important you follow these instructions in order to aid your recovery and surgical results.